 Broccoli and salmon pasta is a delicious family meal and it's so quick to cook!

 This delicious salmon pasta recipe is a real family favourite.
-Ready in just 20 mins, this broccoli and salmon tagliatelle dish serves 4 people and is great for using up leftovers too.
+Ready in just 20 mins, this broccoli and salmon pasta dish serves four people and is great for using up leftovers too.
 This superfood-packed fish pasta recipe is full of protein and contains a third of your recommended daily allowance of Vitamin C, so get it down the kids too.
 But it’s so yummy that that shouldn’t be too much of a problem!

-If you don’t have salmon you can make this pasta dish with any other fish instead like cod, haddock or tuna.
+If you don’t have salmon you can make this pasta dish with any other fish instead, like cod, haddock or tuna.
 Store leftovers of this salmon pasta in an airtight container in the fridge for up to 2 days.
 Or divide it up into portions when you cook it so that you can take it into work for delicious and cheap work lunches.
 If you can’t handle the mess of tagliatelle when you’re digging into this salmon pasta recipe at work, swap the stringy carb for something a bit easier and tidier, like a penne or fusilli.
 When eating leftovers you can serve cold or if you want it warm be sure to reheat thoroughly.
 Sprinkle with chopped chilli to give an extra kick of flavour to this creamy salmon pasta.

 Watch how to make Broccoli and salmon pasta